Ways of Working

 How to mention Edified Projects and individual team members in this work

-Some of our work – particularly sensitivity editing – is highly sensitive and context-dependent.
+Some of our work – particularly sensitivity editing and consulting – is highly sensitive and context-dependent.
 We do our best work, but we have no control about how you apply what you’ve learned.
 For our own safety, we ask that you do not name us as individuals in communications with others unless otherwise indicated (for example, where pre-established in a contract or by email approval).
-You may indicate that you’ve collaborated with Edified Projects.
+You may indicate that you’ve generally collaborated with Edified Projects.

 This is an evolving document, with changes made as we grow and learn.